pqcfox/vote/README.md

 Vote
 ====
-Vote is a voting system that relies on the versatility and speed of SurveyMonkey to get instant voting results.
-Combined with the vast number of algorithms contained in py-vote-core, Vote has the capability to meet all of your tallying needs - *without* long periods of manual labor.
+Vote is a voting system that relies on the versatility and speed of [SurveyMonkey](https://www.surveymonkey.com) to get instant voting results.
+Combined with the vast number of algorithms contained in [python-vote-core](https://github.com/bradbeattie/python-vote-core), Vote has the capability to meet all of your tallying needs - *without* long periods of manual labor.

 ```sh
 $ vote.py -v